memgraph/mgconsole/README.md

 parallelization is to improve the import speed when ingesting queries in the text format.

+To enable faster import, use `--import-mode="batched-parallel"` flag when running `mgconsole` + put Memgraph into the `STORAGE MODE IN_MEMORY_ANALYTICAL;` (could be part of the `.cypherl` file) to be able to leverage parallelism in the best possible way.

 ```
-// TODO(gitbuda): Explain how to run mgconsole in the batched mode.
 cat data.cypherl | mgconsole --import-mode=batched-parallel
+// STORAGE MODE IN_MEMORY_ANALYTICAL; is optional
 ```

-### Memgraph in TRANSACTIONAL mode TODO(gitbuda): Add link to docs
+### Memgraph in the TRANSACTIONAL mode

-In TRANSACTIONAL mode, batching and parallelization might help, but since there are high chances for serialization errors, the execution might be similar of even slower compared to the serial mode.
+In [TRANSACTIONAL mode](https://memgraph.com/docs/memgraph/reference-guide/storage-modes#transactional-storage-mode-default), batching and parallelization might help, but since there are high chances for serialization errors, the execution times might be similar of even slower compared to the serial mode.

-### Memgraph in ANALYTICAL mode TODO(gitbuda): Add link to the docs
+### Memgraph in ANALYTICAL mode

-In ANALYTICAL mode, batching and parallelization will mostly likely help massively because serialization errors don't exist, but since Memgraph will accept any query (e.g., on edge create failure, vertices could be created multiple times), special care is required:
+In [ANALYTICAL mode](https://memgraph.com/docs/memgraph/reference-guide/storage-modes#analytical-storage-mode), batching and parallelization will mostly likely help massively because serialization errors don't exist, but since Memgraph will accept any query (e.g., on edge create failure, vertices could be created multiple times), special care is required:
   - queries with pure create vertices have to be specified first
   - please use only import statements using simple MATCH, CREATE, MERGE statements.

-If you encounter any issue, please create a new Github issue.
+If you encounter any issue, please create a new [mgconsole Github issue](https://github.com/memgraph/mgconsole/issues).